travis-ci/docs-travis-ci-com/user/billing-overview.md

 |Subscription     | Yes, monthly or annual.         | Yes, monthly or annual.    |
 | Usage-based billing only | Yes, it is a custom option.
 Please [see more details on usage-based plans](#usage-based-plans) | Not available |

-For most users, a basic usage-based or single concurrency-based plan should be sufficient.
+A basic usage-based or single concurrency-based plan should be sufficient for most users.
 However, if you build a lot of minutes per month and concurrency becomes a bottleneck, please consider a Usage-based plan or contact Travis CI for more customized options or high-volume plans.

 ### Free Trial Plan

-A free 'Trial' Plan, which any new user can select upon sign up, is a usage-based plan with an unlimited amount of users, which comes with a pool of 10k trial credits (1k Linux build minutes) to start building right away.
+A free 'Trial' Plan, which any new user can select upon sign-up, is a usage-based plan with an unlimited amount of users, which comes with a pool of 10k trial credits (1k Linux build minutes) to start building right away.
 Once these credits run out, they are not replenished, and users must subscribe to a higher plan to continue building.
 Request [OSS Credits allowance](/user/billing-faq/#what-if-i-am-building-open-source), or please consider one of our available plans.
 Trial credits are valid only for 14 days.

 Due to security reasons and an anti-abuse preventive measure, any new user will be asked to provide valid credit card details while selecting the Free Trial Plan.
 Then, we will trigger an authorization transaction for $1.00 on the user’s card, which will be released back to the card owner after a few days.
 This action is meant only to validate legitimate users.
 Existing users are not affected by this procedure.